coleifer/peewee/docs/peewee/database.rst

 Database Errors
 ---------------

 The Python DB-API 2.0 spec describes `several types of exceptions <https://www.python.org/dev/peps/pep-0249/#exceptions>`_.
 Because most database drivers have their own implementations of these exceptions, Peewee simplifies things by providing its own wrappers around any implementation-specific exception classes.
-That way, you don't need to worry about importing any special exception classes, you can just use the ones from peewee:
+That way, you don't need to worry about dealing with driver-specific exception classes, you can just use the ones from peewee:

 * ``DatabaseError``
 * ``DataError``